davidolrik/rmate-perl/README.md

 ## Further information

-For more info see this [blog post](http://blog.macromates.com/2011/mate-and-rmate/ "TextMate Blog » mate and rmate") about rmate and [TextMate](http://macromates.com) or [the "rsub" project](https://github.com/henrikpersson/rsub) for using rmate with [Sublime Text](http://www.sublimetext.com).
+For more info see this [blog post](http://blog.macromates.com/2011/mate-and-rmate/ "TextMate Blog » mate and rmate") about rmate and [TextMate](http://macromates.com) or [the "rsub" project](https://github.com/henrikpersson/rsub) for using rmate with [Sublime Text](http://www.sublimetext.com) or [the "remote-vscode" project](https://marketplace.visualstudio.com/items?itemName=rafaelmaiolla.remote-vscode) for using rmate with [Visual Studio Code](https://code.visualstudio.com).